-The PW Department also requested standard conditions approval in their referral response related to recording of the map, including surveying and monumenting of the new parcels, removal of any structures not shown on the proposed parcel map, and requiring the recorded map to be prepared by a licensed engineer or surveyor.
-Conditions of approval addressing their comments will be added to the project.
-The potential impacts to transportation are considered to be consistent with those evaluated in the GPU EIR.
+This project was referred to Stanislaus County's Department of Public Works who requested standard conditions approval related to recording of the map, including surveying and monumenting of the new parcels, removal of any structures not shown on the proposed parcel map, and requiring the recorded map to be prepared by a licensed engineer or surveyor.
+Additionally, Public Works has requested that prior to recording the parcel map, all structures shown on the parcel map that are on lot lines shall be removed, the new parcels shall be surveyed and fully monumented, and an irrevocable offer of dedication (IOD) is required.
+Stanislaus County Public Works reserves the right to accept the IOD in the future.
+In the event of acceptance of the IOD, the removal of any improvements or modifications within the ultimate right-of-way shall be the responsibility of the current property owner.
+The potential impacts to Transportation are considered to be consistent with those evaluated in the GPU EIR.

-References: Application materials; CEQA Guidelines Section 15064.3; Referral response from Stanislaus County Public Works, dated April 15, 2024; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation.
-1
+References: CEQA Guidelines Section 15064.3; Referral response from Stanislaus County's Department of Public Works, dated April 16, 2025; Application materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.

 XVIII.
-TRIBAL RESOURCES Would the project: Significant Impact Not Substantial Consistent Project Identified New with GPU Impact by GPU EIR Information EIR a) Cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the X size and scope of the landscape, sacred place, or object with cultural value to a California native American tribe, and that is: i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical x resources as defined in Public Resources Code section 7.
-5020.1(k), or ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set for the in subdivision (c) of Public Resource Code section 5024.1.
-In applying x the criteria set forth in subdivision (c) of Public Resource ^ Code section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.
+TRIBAL RESOURCES Would the project: Significant Impact Not Substantial Consistent Project Identified New with GPU Impact by GPU EIR Information EIR a) Cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code Section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California native American tribe, and that is: i) Listed or eligible for listing in the California Register of Historical Resources, or in a local x register of historical resources as defined in ^ Public Resources Code Section 5020.1(k), or ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set for the in subdivision (c) of Public Resource Code Section 5024.1.
+In applying the X criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.

 Discussion: The GPU EIR determined that impacts to tribal resources resulting from implementation of the General Plan were significant and unavoidable.
 The GPU EIR states that development that occurs pursuant to the General Plan, as amended by the project will result in changes to existing tribal resources.
 At the individual project level, there may be future projects that are consistent with the General Plan, comply with all state and local laws that are protective of significant historical resources, and still result in a significant adverse impact on a historical resource.
 Typically, this would be a project that demolishes or otherwise destroys a significant historical resource.
 Demolition or destruction cannot be mitigated under CEQA.
 The GPU EIR assumed that there would be development projects with this impact in the future.
-Therefore, when examined in conjunction with development under the General Plan, the GPU EIR determined that there would be a significant and unavoidable impact to tribal resources.
+Therefore, when examined in conjunction with development under the General Plan, the GPU EIR determined that there would be a significant and unavoidable impact to cultural resources.